Teeth Extractions for Tooth Pain in Nashville and Dickson

 After a few days you should feel fine and can resume your normal activities.
 If you have heavy bleeding, severe pain, continued swelling for 2-3 days, or a reaction to the medication, call our office immediately.

-Tennessee Oral and Maxillofacial Surgeons Oral Surgery and Implant Dentistry
+Tennessee Oral and Maxillofacial Surgeons

 Patient Review By Jillian C